guillefix/fst-bias/README.md

 * `ko`, size of output alphabet
 * `N`, number of FSTs produced.
 Not yet implemented.

-This prints the FST into AT&T format.
-To convert to HFST look-up-optimized binary format, use `hfst-txt2fst -f optimized-lookup-unweighted [input file] > [output file]`.
+This prints the FST into [AT&T format](http://web.eecs.umich.edu/~radev/NLP-fall2015/resources/fsm_archive/fsm.5.html).
+To convert to HFST look-up-optimized binary format, use `hfst-txt2fst -f optimized-lookup-unweighted [input file] > [output file]` ([docs here](https://kitwiki.csc.fi/twiki/bin/view/KitWiki/HfstTxt2Fst)).
 Then one can use the HFST interactive lookup prompt, by typing `hfst-lookup [output file]`. **Note**: output states **are** taken into account, so that looking-up a string that doesn't end up in a final state, doesn't print the result..